 # 2 – Eleanor Rigby

-“Eleanor Rigby,” was one of those Beatles songs that when you heard it for the first time you came to the realization that there would never be another band like the Beatles capable of writing such brilliant pop music.
+“Eleanor Rigby,” was one of those Beatles songs that when you heard it for the first time you came to the realization that there would never be another band like The Beatles capable of writing such brilliant pop music.
 The song “Eleanor Rigby,” was released on Revolver in 1966.
-The songs evolved from a moment in time when Paul McCartney was just sitting at the piano and singing melodies over an e minor chord according to the transcript of an interview with McCartney.
-It is in that description of McCartney songwriting process that defines the true genius of the man as simply the greatest melodic popular music songwriter of all time.
+The songs evolved from a moment in time when Paul McCartney was just sitting at the piano and singing melodies over an e minor chord according to the transcript of an interview with Paul McCartney.
+It is in that description of Paul McCartney songwriting process that defines the true genius of the man as simply the greatest melodic popular music songwriter of all time.

 # 1 – Yesterday